leeeennyy/leeny.stream/README.md

 Builds the app for production and puts it in the `build` folder in the root directory.

 #### `firebase serve`
-This is to check that everything in the `build` folder is as expected, as this is what Firebase will receive Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+This is to check that everything in the `build` folder is as expected, as this is what Firebase will receive.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 #### `firebase deploy`